Bourke Shire

 Bourke Shire is a local government area in the Orana region of New South Wales, Australia.
 The Shire is located adjacent to the Darling River, which is known as the Barwon River upstream from Bourke; and located adjacent to the Mitchell Highway.
 The northern boundary of the Shire is located adjacent to the border between New South Wales and Queensland.
 The shire is a wool and beef producing area.

-The mayor of Bourke Shire Council is Cr.
-Barry Hollman, an unaligned politician.
+The mayor of Bourke Shire Council is Barry Hollman, an unaligned politician.

 History

 The Bourke LGA (local government area) was traditionally home to around fifteen Aboriginal groups.
 The people of the region were traditionally hunter-gatherers as well as seed harvesters, who managed the environment.
 These traditional landowners have been identified as belonging to five main groups, the Ngiyampaa, Barranbinya, Paruntji, Naualko, and Muruwari peoples.
 Aboriginal people consulted for a 2019 Aboriginal heritage study identified the Bourke LGA as the traditional country of the Barkindji people, Bardaji people, Murrawari (Muruwari) people, Nyemba (Ngiyampaa) people, and Nyirrpa people, who each occupied different areas.
 The boundaries of the land they occupied were defined largely by rivers, landforms, and areas of access to seasonal environmental resources.